samarh/samarh.github.io/_pages/dm.md

 **Course Project**

 Please head over to this [link](https://docs.google.com/forms/d/e/1FAIpQLSeLyZeD35IL9hMAEBJVYQvfgbMPmn6_sakWmafYrHbMA_cmaA/viewform) to submit your project proposal.
 The submission deadline is 11:59 PM on Wednesday, the 5th of October, 2016.

+Those of you who plan to do your project in Weka will first need to convert your dataset into a format it accepts.
+You can read about Weka's file format [here](http://www.cs.waikato.ac.nz/ml/weka/arff.html) and use this [tool](http://ikuz.eu/csv2arff/) to convert CSV files into the required ARFF ones.